alessandropolverino/electron-feed-reader/README.md

 ## Open Source, powered by [ElectronJs](https://www.electronjs.org/)

-If you want to contribute, Please see [here](https://github.com/alessandropolverino/electron-feed-reader/blob/master/docs/CONTRIBUTE.md) for more details.
+If you want to contribute, please see [here](https://github.com/alessandropolverino/electron-feed-reader/blob/master/docs/CONTRIBUTE.md) for more details.

 ## Cross Platform